-Pacific Coast Trail Combs Peak Section is a 5.1 mile trail located near Anza, CA that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+Pacific Coast Trail: Combs Peak is a 4.4 mile lightly trafficked out and back trail located near Anza, CA that offers the chance to see wildlife and is rated as difficult.
+The trail is primarily used for hiking and trail running and is accessible from March until November.

 Directions from LA Basin: (To reach the northern end of this segment of the PCT) Take Interstate 15 south to Highway 79-Temecula.
 Travel Hwy.
 79 east to Hwy.
 371. Take Hwy.
 371 east to Kirby Road, about 5 miles west of the junction of 371 and 74.